 It is important to remember that a Bridging Visa A is generally granted at the same time that you make a successful application for a valid visa.
 This means you will usually get two letters, one that acknowledges receipt of your visa application and another which contains your Bridging Visa A details.
 This letter will state that your Bridging Visa A will only come into effect or ‘activated’ once your current visa expires.

 For example, you hold visa 1 and apply for visa 2.
 Upon application, you are granted a Bridging Visa A. Visa 1 expires and then your Bridging Visa A comes into effect until a decision is made on visa 2.
-If visa 1 does not expire in the time it takes for the Department of Immigration to make a decision to grant visa 2, then you will not have been on a Bridging Visa at all.
+If visa 1 does not expire in the time it takes for the Department of Home Affairs to make a decision to grant visa 2, then you will not have been on a Bridging Visa at all.

 Bridging Visa B subclass 020 (BVB)